Scientific method: Modern use and critical thought

 Staddon (2017) argues it is a mistake to try following rules in the absence of an algorithmic scientific method; in that case, "science is best understood through examples".
-But algorithmic methods, such as disproof of existing theory by experiment have been used since Alhacen (1027) Book of Optics, and Galileo (1638) Two New Sciences, and The Assayer still stand as scientific method.
-They contradict Feyerabend's stance.
+But algorithmic methods, such as disproof of existing theory by experiment have been used since Alhacen (1027) and his Book of Optics, and Galileo (1638) and his Two New Sciences, and The Assayer, which still stand as scientific method.